 - Ability to Remain Composed —If you’re a naturally stressed person, you might want to reconsider career paths.
 The ability to remain calm and think straight about your company’s policies and procedures to follow during a breach comes a long way and is a crucial skill for careers in Incident Handling and Response.

 - Communication Skills —Not everybody in your organization speaks Cybersecurity.
 Being able to explain to non-tech executives and/or PR teams what happened and what’s the best remediation plan in your own words will not only make you a valuable asset, but will also ensure that there’s no miscommunication in time of crisis.

 - Organization Skills —When a breach occurs, most professionals tend to lose their ability to think straight.
 Even when stressed, good organization skills will help you through each step on the way to recovery.

 In a world where a cyber attack happens every 39 seconds on average, getting further knowledge in Incident Handling and Response is a wise choice for all professionals in the InfoSec field.
 If you’re a straight red-teamer, IR might sound boring for you… But rest assured, it can be quite challenging. 😉

 Interested in learning how to professionally analyze, handle, and respond to security incidents?
-Stay tuned for our newly-launching Incident Handling and Response Professional (IHRP) training course.
+Check out our newly-launched Incident Handling and Response Professional (IHRP) training course.